The Harriet affair - a frontier of chaos?

 The wreck of the Harriet

 The Guards and a number of others were captured.
 After two weeks Jacky and several other men were released on the understanding that they would return with a cask of gunpowder as ransom for the rest of the party.
-They eventually reached Sydney, where Guard secured support from Governor Bourke for the rescue of those still held in Taranaki.
+They eventually reached Sydney, where Guard secured the support of Governor Bourke for the rescue of the captives.

-For the four months it took Jacky and the rescue party to return, Betty lived under the protection of a chief called Oaoiti.
-According to some accounts she was well treated and lived with Oaoiti as a wife.
-At the time of her rescue, eyewitnesses described her as calm and collected.
+For the four months until Jacky and the rescue party returned, Betty was under the protection of a chief, Oaoiti.
+According to some accounts she was well treated and lived as Oaoiti’s wife.
+Eyewitnesses to her rescue described her as calm and collected.

 Settler woman savaged in brutal attack!